Role: Individual university project | Platform: PC | Genre: 2D side-scrolling shooter | Engine: Custom| 2008

 Big Tidy Up

 The Big Tidy Up Game was a team university project for the design for industry module.
 It was pitched to the Keep Britain Tidy charity as part of their big tidy up campaign in 2010.
-After we finished university, the team decided to keep working on the game and add further polish.
-The game was then released on the Xbox Live Indie Games (XBLIG) platform.
+After finishing university, the team decided to keep working on the game and add further polish eventually releasing to the Xbox Live Indie Games (XBLIG) platform.

-Organised play test sessions, collected feedback and iteration
+Organised play test sessions with student clubs and collected feedback

 1st place for the Sumo Digital award for Game technology